jesseuszkay/gotokaraoke/README.md

 - Create a database in mysql to store the songs, users, and song_matches data.
 - Create a .env in the server folder file based off of the example file contained in the repository.
 Ensure that
 - Run npx knex migrate:latest and npx knex seed:run to create the necessary tables and seed the song data into the songs table.
-- Run the server with "node server.js" and run the client-side with "npm run dev".
+- Run the server with "npm start" and run the client-side with "npm run dev".

 ## Roadmap

-- Album grid search

-- Song of the day feature
+- Tooltip tutorial

-- Song fun and easiness voting
+- Song added notification
 - Request-a-song and report incorrect data functionality
 - Adding more songs

 ## Tech Stack